 5. Wells Fargo

 - Restrictions: Canadian checks cannot be deposited via mobile or ATM.

-- Applicable fees: Checks sent out for collection will accrue a $75 fee.
+- Fees: Checks sent out for collection will accrue a $75 fee.
 You will learn whether or not your check will be sent for collection at the time of your deposit.